Optikube/.github/profile/README.md

   - Publish :3000 as a secure endpoint on your cluster to remove the need to port forward.

 ## Using OptiKube
-With OptiKube installed you're ready to start optimizing your cluster.
-Upon visiting the frontend you will see cost insights displayed for your cluster.
-By visiting
+With Optikube installed, you can immediately start to harness the full potential of your Kubernetes cluster:
+  - Navigate to the frontend to view and analyze cost insights and resource usage.
+  - Use the interactive tools to set up and adjust KEDA scalers according to your specific requirements and priorities.
+  - Benefit from automatic adjustments to your deployments, ensuring efficient resource use and cost savings.

 ## Updating OptiKube
 After installing OptiKube, you will be able to update your version with the following command: